 Getting enough sleep is also crucial for regulating your appetite.

-You may have noticed how you wake up craving sweet foods and carbohydrates when you haven’t had enough sleep.
+You may have noticed how you wake up craving sweet foods and carbohydrates without enough sleep.

 Spend a few nights sleep-deprived, and your cravings may become uncontrollable.